Mpox

 • needles

-• sex toys, whether penetrative or not
+• sex toys, whether penetrating or not

 • toothbrushes